FloJag/Mastery-Project/README.md

 2. **Cleaning the data**
    - Calculated `nights_cleaned` (handling negative values) using return_time or times -1
       - Assumption: Nights are calculated with Check Out time -> Sometimes incorrect Entry in Check Out time
-   - Handling missing in flight_dicount & hotel_discount by using the average of all discount values
+   - Handling missing in flight_discount & hotel_discount by using the average of all discount values
       - Assumption: Amount entry was forgotten